Get the Vaccine! Wear a Mask! Wash Your Hands!

 - Southeastern Idaho Public Health– Website or Hotline for COVID-19 assistance at 1-888-330-3010 / 208-234-5875

-- State of Idaho COVID19 Information– Information about State Orders and Idaho COVID19 stats.
+- State of Idaho COVID19 Information– Information about State Orders, Vaccine Distribution, and Idaho COVID19 statistics.

-PCHD Facility Reminders regarding COVID-19: We have visitor restrictions in place for the safety and protection of residents and patients.
+PCHD Facility Reminders regarding COVID-19: We still have visitor restrictions in place for the safety and protection of residents and patients.
 Restrictions may change at any given time in response to COVID-19 precautions.
-Current visitor restrictions will be posted in the Hospital and Admissions area or you may speak with a staff member for any questions.
+Current visitor restrictions will be posted at the facility or you may speak with a staff member for any questions.

-- All individuals must enter the building at the Hospital entrance and will be screened for COVID-19 symptoms, including temperature check to enter.
+- All individuals entering the building entrances must be screened for COVID-19 symptoms, including temperature check.

-- All individuals must wear a mask, practice hand hygiene, social distancing for visits, and follow all staff instructions for the safety of patients and staff while in the facility.
+- All individuals must wear a mask, practice hand hygiene, and follow all staff instructions for the safety of patients and staff while in the facility.

-- Please bring a mask with you to wear in the hospital and/or clinics for services to help us conserve our limited supplies.
+- Please bring a mask with you to wear in the hospital and/or clinics for services to help us conserve supplies.

-- Visitation may be limited in the Nursing Home.
-Please call 208-226-3200 ext 100 for information about current visitation or communication options to visit with loved ones.
+- Visitation may be limited in the Nursing Home and is by appointment only.
+Please call 208-226-3200 ext 100 for information about current visitation or communication options.

 - Limited visitation is available in the Hospital with patients.
 Please speak with a nursing staff member for questions and visitation guidelines.

 - ER patients will be permitted to have 1 support person with them.
-Additional family/friends accompanying patients may be asked to wait outside in their car or come back to pick-up patients.
+Additional family/friends accompanying patients may be asked to wait outside or come back to pick-up patients.